-In the foregoing pages we have explained a method to find and represent solutions to the transmission problem that results from two semi-infinite wave guides meeting along a common perpendicular line.
+In the foregoing pages we have explained a method to find and represent solutions to the scattering problem that results from two semi-infinite wave-guides meeting along a common perpendicular line.
 The solution is represented in each half plane by layer potentials along this line, with sources $(\sigma,\tau),$ see~\eqref{eqn160.08}.
-The solutions in each half plane can be split into a contribution from the wave guide modes and ``radiation,''
+The solutions in each half plane can be split into a contribution from the wave-guide modes and `radiation,'